GetDKAN/dkan/docs/components/dataset/datasetfeatures.rst

 A Dataset is a container for storing files, APIs, or other resources  as well as the `metadata <http://en.wikipedia.org/wiki/Metadata>`_ about those resources.
 The metadata in a DKAN Dataset is structured specifically for describing Open Data.

 The metadata in a DKAN Dataset is culled from the DCAT standard as well as Project Open Data.
-For more information on the default Dataset fields view the `Open Data Field Comparison Tables <../../apis/open-data.html#field-comparison>`_.
+For more information on the default Dataset fields view the :ref:`Open Data Field Comparison Tables <field_comparison>`.

 The Dataset form allows users to create Datasets and add appropriate metadata: